 Circumstances were such that my brother couldn’t be there.
 While his absence was felt deeply and he was missed dearly, we found comfort in knowing he’s doing well and we’ll get to see him soon.
 My brother is without question one of the sweetest, most kind people on the planet.

-On another note, this bread is out of control delicious!
-It’s almost creamy, the texture is so divine.
-The ginger and squash together are dreamy.
 I guarantee you, if you make this bread and have a warm slice with a perfect cup of coffee — it will be an incredibly pleasant and delightful eating experience.

 - 1¼ cup butternut squash purée (Here's How to Roast Butternut Squash.) - see notes